statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Data processing

-After the image is resampled to the new resolution, we calculate the new 1$\sigma$ surface brightness limit ($\mu_0$), since downscaling the image effectively increases the image depth, \new{again using the iterative masking and sigma-clipping to calculate $\sigma$.} Then we choose a new surface brightness limit level, \new{in an evenly spaced grid} ranging from 20 to 25.5 mag/arcsec$^2$.
-To decrease signal-to-noise, we add a Gaussian white noise field with 0 mean and a standard deviation $\sigma'$ to match the desired depth.
+After the image is resampled to the new resolution, we calculate the new 1$\sigma$ surface brightness limit ($\mu_0$), since downscaling the image effectively increases the image depth, again using the iterative masking and sigma-clipping to calculate $\sigma$. \new{We then selected a series of surface-brightness limits on an evenly spaced grid from 20 to 26 mag arcsec$^{-2}$.
+For images that did not originally reach a depth of 26 mag arcsec$^{-2}$, we stopped at the deepest limit achievable.
+We note, however, that after image resizing the effective central surface brightness, $\mu_0$, increased beyond the 24 mag arcsec$^{-2}$ threshold used in the initial sample selection.} To decrease the signal-to-noise \new{ratio}, we add a Gaussian white noise field with 0 mean and a standard deviation $\sigma'$ to match the desired depth.
 This effectively emulates a brighter sky with a higher Poisson error, rather than a lower exposure time.
 In the optical regime we are interested in, the impact of these two approaches is essentially the same, since the Poisson noise from the source is not a significant fraction of the total error.
-However, in UV or X-ray observations, there would be an important difference between larger exposure time or a brighter \new{background}, and so our results should be interpreted with caution in those regimes.
-Given the original background standard deviation $\sigma^{\rm{og}}$, \new{the original} depth $\mu_\sigma^{og}$, and the desired depth $\mu_\sigma^{new}$, the amount of additional noise needed is given by:
+However, in UV or X-ray observations, there would be an important difference between larger exposure time or a brighter background, and so our results should be interpreted with caution in those regimes.
+Given the original background standard deviation $\sigma^{\rm{og}}$, the original depth $\mu_\sigma^{\rm{og}}$, and the desired depth $\mu_\sigma^{\rm{new}}$, the amount of additional noise needed is given by:

-we add this Gaussian noise to the rescaled image and the error array, re-run the segmentation routine.
+We add this Gaussian noise to the rescaled image and the error array, re-run the segmentation routine.

-\new{For each galaxy, we attempt to create images for 18 physical resolutions from 25 to 2500 pc/px, and for 25 surface brightness limits from 20 to 26 mag/arcsec$^2$.
+For each galaxy, we attempt to create images for 18 physical resolutions from 25 to 2500 pc/px, and for 25 surface brightness limits from 20 to 26 mag/arcsec$^2$.
 If the image is too shallow, we limit this to the deepest surface brightness limit possible.
 If the image becomes smaller than 40 pixels, we stop degrading the resolution.
 As a result, we produced a dataset of 64,000 images for 189 galaxies spanning a wide range of resolution and image depths.
-This dataset is available on Zenodo\footnote{\href{https://zenodo.org/records/17585609}{Dataset DOI: 10.5281/zenodo.17585608}}, and can be well-suited for other analyses or for training deep learning models.}
+This dataset is available on Zenodo\footnote{\href{https://zenodo.org/records/17585609}{Dataset DOI: 10.5281/zenodo.17585608}}, and can be well-suited for other analyses or for training deep learning models.